Tuesday, October 20, 2015

 Print proposed on Internet / zoom

-The Count of Paris, a child of nine who appears next to his mother, reigns for four minutes.
+The Count of Paris, shown next to his mother, reigns for four minutes.

 Middle-class deputies and the largely popular crowd.